-About Sheikh Zayed Grand Mosque
+About The Grand Mosque / Sheikh Zayed Grand Mosque

 Sheikh Zayed Grand mosque is a symbol of peace, diversity and tolerance.
 The main axis of the mosque aligns in the direction of Kaaba in Mecca of Saudi Arabia.

-Interiors of the mosque
+Interiors of the Grand Mosque

 The architecture of the mosque is breath taking and is one of the fine examples.
 The mosque has many and unique elements, such as: